failk8s/lab-carvel-ytt-01/workshop/content/exercises/02-multiple-instances.md

 ```

 Similarly in the service resource we would need to change the name of the
-resource, as well as the label on the service and the label selector used to
+resource and the label selector used to match the pods the service should map
-match the pods created from the deployment that the service should map to.
+to.

 ```editor:select-matching-text
 file: ~/exercises/resources-v1/service.yaml